pedohorse/lifeblood/docs/source/howtouse.rst

 Probably the most important part of the configuration is where your scheduler's database is stored.
 Lifeblood uses `sqlite <https://www.sqlite.org/>`_ as it's database engine.

+By default, the database file location is set to be next to scheduler's config file.

+However it may be overriden by config entry ``core.database.path``, or command line argument ``--db-path``.
+It is quite reasonable to have multiple databases to test different things around.
+However the main idea of Lifeblood, scheduler is to set up your pipeline logic in one single database.

+    NOTE: it is better to create the database on an **SSD** drive if possible, as it will be much faster, especially on huge databases.
+    Though database on HDD is quite fine for low task load.

 -----

 All of the components above may run on the same machine, or on different machines within the same local network (for now)